 One of the required upper division French courses (excluding French 102) must focus on material from the 18th century or earlier.
 If the course is a survey course, 2/3 of the course must focus on material prior to 1800.

 Courses marked by an asterisk (*) will only be approved for credit toward the French major when the emphasis for that term is on France or the French-speaking world.
-All outside courses, whether listed below or not, require prior approval by the Undergraduate Advisor to count toward the major.
-Please note that only 1 outside elective may be used to satisfy major requirements.
+All outside courses, whether listed below or not, require prior approval by the Undergraduate Faculty Advisor to count toward the major.
+Please note that only one outside elective may be used to satisfy major requirements.

 - *155A-B Medieval Europe